 Enterprise fleet management software for unmanned aviation

 Skyward’s aviation management platform is the most advanced in the industry.
-Our software includes a browser-based cloud app and InFlight, a mobile ground control system for iOS devices.
+Our software includes a browser-based cloud app and InFlight, our mobile app and ground control station for iOS and Android devices.
 Skyward can manage airspace, personnel, and aircraft regardless of the manufacturer.
 Skyward’s software features:

 - Advanced, easy-to-understand airspace intelligence